JoshGlazebrook/socks/README.md

         // Note: 4 works for both 4 and 4a.
         type: 4,

-        // Socks Connection Type (Optional)
+        // SOCKS Connection Type (Optional)
         // - defaults to 'connect'

-        // 'connect'    - establishes a regular Socks connection to the target host.
+        // 'connect'    - establishes a regular SOCKS connection to the target host.
-        // 'bind'       - establishes an open tcp port on the Socks for another client to connect to.
+        // 'bind'       - establishes an open tcp port on the SOCKS for another client to connect to.
-        // 'associate'  - establishes a udp association relay on the Socks server.
+        // 'associate'  - establishes a udp association relay on the SOCKS server.
         command: "connect",

-        // Socks 4 Specific:
+        // SOCKS 4 Specific:

-        // UserId used when making a Socks 4/4a request.
+        // UserId used when making a SOCKS 4/4a request.
 (Optional)
         userid: "someuserid",

-        // Socks 5 Specific:
+        // SOCKS 5 Specific:

-        // Authentication used for Socks 5 (when it's required) (Optional)
+        // Authentication used for SOCKS 5 (when it's required) (Optional)
         authentication: {
             username: "Josh",
             password: "somepassword"